-- Be active with your child's education, extracurricular activities, and events.
-Regardless of whether you have your children, it would be best if you stayed involved in their life.
-For example, attend parent/teacher conferences, go to their sporting games, support them at their music recitals.
-Being proactive about these issues shows the judges that you are supportive of your child.
+- Be active with your child’s education, extracurricular activities, and events.
+Regardless of whether you have your children, staying involved in their lives would be best.
+For example, attend parent/teacher conferences, sporting games, and support them at their music recitals.
+Being proactive about these issues shows the judges that you support your child.

 - Collaborate with your co-parent.
-Courts recognize and praise parents who show a willingness to work together to raise their children.
-Although this is essentially essential co-parenting, we have seen parents lose custody because they were unwilling to work together.
-You need to show the family court that you are willing to do this, even if it's difficult, for the benefit of your child.
+Courts recognize and praise parents willing to work together to raise their children.
+Although this is essential co-parenting, we have seen parents lose custody because they were unwilling to work together.
+You need to show the family court that you are willing to do this, even if it’s difficult, for the benefit of your child.

 - Give them their own space in your home.
-Be sure to have all the essentials your child needs in your home, including clothes, toiletries, toys, and bedding.
-You don't want them to be living out of a suitcase uncomfortably.
+Be sure to have everything your child needs in your home, including clothes, toiletries, toys, and bedding.
+You don’t want them to be living out of a suitcase uncomfortably.
 That way, your child feels like your home is their home too.

 - Exercise your parental rights.
 Ensure you exercise your parental rights, especially once granted visitation rights with your child.
 Spend as much time with them as you can.
 If you aren’t even exercising the time you have now, the court will not give you more if you try to modify child custody.

-- Support your co-parent's relationship with your child.
-Sadly, we have seen parents try to sabotage their child's relationship with the other parent to win custody.
+- Support your co-parent’s relationship with your child.
+Sadly, we have seen parents try to sabotage their child’s relationship with the other parent to win custody.
 This strategy is not the right way to go about it and will result badly if the courts uncover your actions.
-Instead, respect your co-parent's time and encourage a healthy relationship between them and your child.
-In the end, it is in their best interest to have a relationship with both parents.
+Instead, respect your co-parent’s time and encourage a healthy relationship between them and your child.
+Ultimately, having a relationship with both parents is in their best interest.

 Hire an Experienced San Francisco Child Custody Attorney

 You do not have to go through this journey alone.
 As seasoned lawyers, we understand how emotionally devastating this process can be.
-However, we always strive to formulate a parenting plan that meets our clients' needs and their children.
-Whether you are looking to reach an agreement with your co-parent or need a knowledgeable attorney to fight for you, Fenchel Family Law PC is here for you.
+However, we always strive to formulate a parenting plan that meets our client’s needs and their children.
+Whether you want to reach an agreement with your co-parent or need a knowledgeable attorney to fight for you, Fenchel Family Law PC is here for you.